 Dividends paid to non-resident holders of ADSs are not presently subject to tax in the hands of such holder.
-However, Videocon d2h will be liable to pay a "dividend distribution tax" currently at an effective rate of 16.99% (inclusive of applicable surcharge and cess) on the total amount distributed as dividend as grossed up by the amount of such dividend distribution tax.
+However, Videocon d2h will be liable to pay a "dividend distribution tax" currently at an effective rate of 16.99% (inclusive of applicable surcharge and cess) (which shall increase upon enactment of the Finance Bill, 2015 to 17.304%) on the total amount distributed as dividend as grossed up by the amount of such dividend distribution tax.